Five reasons your law firm should have a blog

 There are simply too many platforms to provide an overview of where your clients might be in the online world.
 So we’re going to have a quick look at some demographics on the three important channels: Google, Facebook and LinkedIn.

-- Of all the search engines available, Google nets approximately 75% of searches (figure current at date of this article)
+- Of all the search engines available, Google nets approximately 76% of desktop searches and 86% of mobile of searches (2020 stats)

 - When someone uses Google, they’re looking for something specific, including legal services